-A spectator is any individual at a tournament not actively engaging in another role.
+A spectator is any individual physically at a tournament not actively engaging in another role.
 Spectators must not disturb an ongoing game, and cannot provide any input or assistance to players during their games.
+If a spectator believes they have witnessed a breach of the rules in a game they are watching, other than a missed opportunity, he or she may bring it to the attention of a leader.